Ensembl/plant-scripts/pangenes/README.md

 Please read how to set up your HPC environment [here](http://eead-csic-compbio.github.io/get_homologues/manual-est/manual-est.html#SECTION00033000000000000000).
-A sample configuration file for a LSF cluster can be found is provided ([HPC.conf.sample](./HPC.conf.sample)), it should be renamed as +HPC.conf+ for it to work.
+A sample configuration file for a LSF cluster can be found is provided ([HPC.conf.sample](./HPC.conf.sample)), it should be renamed as `HPC.conf` for it to work.

 ### Transformation of gene coordinates